 The number of gongs and hammers, each, tuned to perfection by ear.

-Chiming mechanisms are at the very heart of Audemars Piguet’s DNA.
-Records show that more than half of the 1625 Audemars Piguet watches produced between 1882 and 1892 included a chiming mechanism.
-The Manufacture has crafted Grande Sonnerie, Petite Sonnerie and Minute Repeater mechanisms of incredible complexity ever since.
+Striking mechanisms are at the heart of Audemars Piguet's DNA.
+According to the archives, more than half of the 1,625 watches, pendants and pocket watches produced between 1882 and 1892 incorporate a striking mechanism.
+Since then, the Manufacture has created Grande Sonnerie, Petite Sonnerie and Minute Repeater mechanisms of incredible complexity on wristwatches.

-Minute repeaters strike hours and minutes on request and are mechanically programmed to play 720 striking sequences: one striking sequence for each minute of the twelve hours displayed on a watch.
-The hours are indicated with low-pitched tones, the minutes with high-pitched tones and the quarters with a combination of the two.
-These sequences are played by hammers hitting hardened steel gongs when the chiming mechanism is activated by a slide-piece on the side of the case.
+The minute repeater strikes the hours, quarters and minutes with precision and on demand.
+It is mechanically programmed to play 720 sequences: one sound sequence for each minute of the twelve hours displayed on a watch.
+Hours are indicated by low notes, minutes by high notes, and quarter hours by a combination of both.
+These sequences are played by hammers, which strike hardened steel gongs when the striking mechanism is activated by a latch located on the side of the case.